getartistry/artistry/wp-content/plugins/mycurator/README.txt

 Key to access the cloud services.
 For those who need to curate a lot of different topics or for multiple sites, low priced monthly plans are available - always with a free 30 day trial.

+Go to <a href="https://www.target-info.com/pricing/" >Our Site</a> to get your API Key after you install the software.

 Visit <a href="https://www.target-info.com/" >MyCurator</a> for more information on how MyCurator can add content curation to your content marketing capabilities.